chraghuram5/assignment-2---final-project-repository-team1/README.md

 # One News

 ## Mission
-Our Mission is to make the world a better place by providing the users with personalized and relevant news thereby making them stay more informed and cognizant of the world around them
+One news aims to make the world a better place by providing the users with personalized and relevant news thereby making them stay more informed and cognizant of the world around them

+## Goals
+- Display news based on the user preferences
+- Ability to update the preferences anytime
+- Ability to bookmark favorite articles
+- Provide insights to the user by showing them popular sources preferred by the other users

 ## Team Members & Responsibilities
 1. Luke Norris